 You can find the RapidSSL certificate you wish to reissue on the orders page.
 Click the Quick View link.

 On the right side of the page, you will see the reissue Certificate section: click it.

 Add your CSR.
 On the Reissue Certificate for Order page, use one of the options below to add your CSR:

 - Click to upload a CSR.
 Click the link to upload your CSR file to the Add Your CSR box.

 - Paste CSR.
 Use a text editor to open your CSR file.
 Copy the text, including the -----BEGIN NEW CERTIFICATE REQUEST----- and -----END NEW CERTIFICATE REQUEST----- tags, and paste it into the Add Your CSR box.

-Step 7: Add the common name.
-We take the common name included in your CSR and add it to the Common Name field.
+Add the common name.
+We take the common name in your CSR and add it to the Common Name field.

-Step 8: Select the payment method.
+Select the payment method.
 If you added SANs to the reissued order of the certificate, then you should select the payment method under the payment information section.
-You can skip this step if no SANs were added.
+You could skip this step if no SANs were added.

 When you request a certificate to be re-issued, the issuing certificate authority must go through the validation process again.
-The good news is that they were already able to complete this process for your order previously, so re-validation typically goes very quickly and smoothly.
+The good news is that they could already completed this process for your order previously, so re-validation typically goes very quickly and smoothly.

 However, if you are reissuing a type of certificate that requires a final verification call (OV or EV), the CA will need to perform that call again.
-Keep an ear out for that call, if you don't receive it within 24 hours, contact support.
+Keep an ear out for that call; contact support if you don't receive it within 24 hours.